redoPop/Starstrap/readme.md

 Ribbons contain contextual information about a card, e.g. for decks that contain multiple note types.

-An element with the `ribbon` class should be the very fist thing inside a template.

     <header class="ribbon">My Card</header>

 ## Colors